 Elise M. Chatelain, PhD.
-Co-Founder: Elise is an educator, writer and researcher.
+Editor and Co-Founder: Elise is an educator, writer and researcher.
 A few years ago, she transitioned from full time university teaching to develop other avenues for creative education and outreach.
 With a background in sociology and years of experience in the restaurant and bar business, she brings to Dismantle insights from social research methods, marketing and organizational management.
 A Louisiana native, Elise splits her time between New Orleans and Merida, Mexico, with her long-time partner and their very sweet dog, Peligrosa.
 To see articles by Elise, go here.

 Amber M. Brown, Creative Consultant: Amber is an emerging writer, and artist.
 When she’s not working her 9-5, she’s gigging as a freelance creative consultant focused on women-owned and operated small businesses.
 Ask her, and she’ll tell you everything you need to know about the best shelf-stable cheeses for at-home movie nachos.
 She often daydreams about publishing a memoir that touches on her experiences with death, grief, and forgiveness.